Between personification and sociability

 Šulskis‘ „Return of the prodigal son“ with a desperately supine body – was not repentance of Rembrandt type, it was a cry of despair.
 Broken, stretched, deformed masses speak of a personality that is torn by inner conflicts.
 “The son” does not want to come back home, because he does not feel guilty.
 He has not made peace with outside world; he has not made his own conclusions yet… In a grotesque Šulskis triptych “Dreamers” frontal Mephistophelean characters, with surrealistically hyperbolized endings, hiding their heads in clerical uniforms reflected a degeneration of a totalitarian epoch.
 A climatic thematic cycle “Copper kingdom” I-IX (1981-1988) – was Šulskis’ creation peak.
 It was an epic about painful desire of freedom and images of a perpetual fight.
 High reliefs are sort of Dante’s Anthenora speaking both about trators and the disadvantaged ones.
 Bodies are intertwined into a ball that is torn apart by brutal powers and contradictions.
 Homo sapiens of present days alike Laokoon try to set free from the chains of tyrony and get away from them as if from the embrace of monstors of hellish Bosch.
 Psychological dramatization in these mysteries overflow like Pablo Picasso’s“Minotauromachias”, or an apotheosis of George Rouault’s “Crucifixion“.

+Who knows, maybe, the decorative panel “Fauna” for the frieze of Tadas Ivanauskas zoo muzeum has remained unformed because of non standard thinking of Šulskis?
+Monumental panels ended up a lot further from the centre at the bend of the road in front of the gates of the zoological garden.
 The idea of a park of the painter’s sculptures did not materialize either. Šulskis creative work looked suspicious in a regulated environment of Soviet culture.
 The truths of Christianity and of nowadays, Friedrich Dürrenmatt and Samuel Beckett’s grievous messianism, symbols and archetypes in the works of the painter merge together into a common fusion by embodying insights of social life.

 Šulskis’ “Adam and Eve” deformed proportions with enlarged iconic heads is a confrontation with a naked life that is full of declines, sorrows and grimaces.
 These two figures are most probably not biblical characters, but anomalous dwarfs from paintings of Diego Velazquez.